Understanding Search Intent and Its Importance in SEO

 What Is Search Intent and Why Does It Matter in SEO?

-• Navigational: The user is looking for a specific website, brand, or destination.
+• Navigational: The user wants to reach a specific website, brand, product page, login page, or destination.
+These queries usually favor official pages and clear navigation.

 How Search Intent Classification Impacts Rankings and User Experience

-The Ranking Impact of Intent Alignment vs Misalignment
+The Ranking Impact of Intent Alignment vs Intent Mismatch

 How to Research Search Intent and Create Matching Content